Rhodes Tuition Exchange Programs

-Exchange Programs: Each program has its own application process and tuition credit program.
+Exchange Programs.
+Each program has its own application process and tuition credit program.
 Please refer to the website for the program below for more specific information.
-(We recommend that you contact the Financial Aid office of the individual school as well).
+(We recommend that employees contact the Financial Aid office of the individual school as well).

-- Associated Colleges of the South (ACS): Information athttps://www.acsouth.edu/ acs-tuition-exchange-program-acs-tep/ including a list of schools.
+- Associated Colleges of the South (ACS): Information at www.colleges.org including a list of schools.
 The ACS charges a fee of $2,000 per year for participation in the tuition exchange.
-Please notify the Benefits Services Manager if your child is applying to a school in this program.
+Employees should notify the Benefits Services Manager if the employee’s child is applying to a school in this program.